 Regis welcomes international students and conducts an orientation program at the start of each semester.
 International Student Orientation (ISO) combines fun activities with helpful workshops, English and math assessments, and presentations on academic support, technology services, and residence life.
 You will also have a chance to meet our faculty and staff, connect with other Regis students, and meet your classmates.

 It is important for you to arrive as instructed on the day before ISO in order to fully participate in orientation activities.
 Students who miss the first week of classes will not be permitted to move into the residence halls or enroll in classes.

 Please email The Center for Global Connections indicating your estimated arrival time so we will know when to expect you.

 Regis College does not provide on-campus housing until the day before orientation is scheduled to begin.
 If you arrive in the United States before the move-in date, you will be responsible for finding your own hotel accommodations.

-More than 90 percent of our students live on campus in residence halls.
+Many Regis students live on campus in residence halls.
 The majority of students are placed in double rooms with a roommate, and a few are assigned to triple or single rooms depending upon availability.
-Trained Resident Directors (RDs) and Community Advisors (CAs) also live on campus.
+Trained Resident Directors (RDs) and Resident Assistants (RAs) also live on campus.
 They provide students with creative and informative programming and serve as a resource for information about events and activities, departments, and services.

 International students typically pack clothing for their trip to the United States and wait until moving in before purchasing linens, supplies, and personal accessories.
 The university will provide transportation to local shopping centers and outlet malls during orientation so that you may buy everything need to settle in.

 Situated just 12 miles from Boston, America's greatest college city and an international hub, Regis is surrounded by many great communities for international students.
 If you would like assistance in finding an apartment nearby, please feel free to contact The Center for Global Connections.